Improve Employee Energy and Productivity with these Tips from Theresa Welbourne, Ph.D.

 An Interview with Theresa Welbourne, Ph.D. of eePulse, Inc.

-Theresa Welbourne, Ph.D. decided to take her research on firm performance and employee energy and turn it into a technology business to help organizations improve productivity.
+Theresa Welbourne, Ph.D. decided to take her research on employee energy and firm performance and turn it into a technology business to help organizations improve productivity.
 In the process, her company, eePulse, Inc, www.eepulse.com, grew and became successful on a worldwide basis.

 I recently talked to Dr. Welbourne to get her tips on creating and developing a successful business from scratch.
 Here’s what she had to say.

-Tell us why you started eePulse and how you have made it a successful business.
+Tell us why you started eePulse and how you turned your research on employee energy into a successful business.

 The business grew out of my research, conducted while on the faculty at Cornell University.
 The goal was to commercialize work I was doing that demonstrated the determinants of fast growth and high performance in several large samples of initial public offerings (IPOs).